nicohvi/nicohvi.github.io/_posts/2015-01-12-sass-haml-and-coffeescript-with-jekyll.md

 ---
 layout: post
-title: Sass, haml and coffeescript with Jekyll
+title: Sass, haml, and coffeescript with Jekyll
 ---

 Having a static website is a pretty sweet gig.